nativefier/nativefier/docs/api.md

 electron.ipcRenderer.send('session-interaction', request);
 ```

-When requesting a session function be called with arguments:
+To call a `session` function, with arguments:

 ```javascript
 const request = {